JuliaPy/PyCall.jl/README.md

 Given `o::PyObject`, `o[:attribute]` is equivalent to `o.attribute`
 in Python, with automatic type conversion.
 To get an attribute as a `PyObject` without type conversion, do `o["attribute"]` instead.
+The `keys(o::PyObject)` function returns an array of the available attribute symbols.

 Given `o::PyObject`, `get(o, key)` is equivalent to `o[key]` in
 Python, with automatic type conversion.
 To get as a `PyObject`